lamhq/tech-notes/pages/devops/aws/5-database/1-rds/rds.md

 ## Read replicas

 A read replica is a read-only copy of your primary database.

-Used to scale read performance.
+It's used to scale read performance.

-Great for read-heavy workloads and takes the load off your primary database for read-only workloads.
+Great for read-heavy workloads.

 Automatic backup is required to deploy a read replica.